FAIMS/burial-mounds-web/README.md

 This section will briefly discuss the important steps required to use this project to create a website.

 1. Configuring the project such as the title of the project, the logo, navigation bar that appears at the top of the page.
 Refer to [configuration](#configuration) section for more information.
 2. Using the *record.html* located inside the *\_layouts* folder as a template, work through the file and change it according to your requirements.
+Refer to the [record page template](#record-page-template) section for more information.
 3. Auto generate record pages using the script provided.
-Refer to the [auto generate page for each row](#auto-generate-page-for-each-row) section for more information.
+Refer to the [generating record pages](#generating-record-pages) section for more information.

-# Prerequisites
+# Software prerequisites
+To run the python scripts provided in the *\_import* folder, the user will need to have `Python 3.5.2` installed.

-Need to have `Python 3.5.2` installed to run the script and also have `Jekyll` installed to test the website locally.
-It is also assumed that you are using Ubuntu if you wish to test your website locally before uploading to Github Pages.
+To test the website locally, the user will need to have `Jekyll` installed.
+It is also assumed that you are using `Ubuntu` operating system if you wish to test your website locally before uploading to Github Pages.

 **NOTE**: If users do not have required Python Modules and attempt to run the Python scripts provided, they will receive errors, please install the required Python modules that are missing.
 Please refer to the [required Python module](#required-python-modules) section in regards to which modules is needed for the Python scripts provided.